Collected notes and photos from getting around.

 Edinburgh (EDI)

 Many of my flights from Edinburgh were leaving early in the morning.
 So early, I ended up sleeping in the airport quite a few times.
 There are a few hotels around, but not being that rich, the terminal had to do.
-Once in 2019, I fell asleep on a bench, above which was located an emergency button.
-No worries for an average-sized person, but me being 6'6", it happened that at around 3am, my head dropped right at that button.
-The thing started beeping, and I had to explain to the person on the other side of the line that there's no disaster; I just fell asleep.
+Once in 2019, I fell asleep on a bench, above which was located an emergency button with an SOS telephone.
+I didn't think twice about it, for an average-sized person it would be no issue.
+But me being 6'6", it happened that at around 3am, my head dropped right at that button.
+The thing started beeping, I woke up, and had to explain right ahead to the person on the other side of the line that there's no disaster; I just fell asleep.
 Surprisingly, he took it rather well, as if it would happen often.
 And that might actually be the case, as the next time I came here, the bench was removed.

 Most times, Edinburgh proved itself as an efficient and friendly airport.
 However, when I had a broken knee in 2016, their security workers were so proactive, it was painful.
 They insisted on checking my leg brace, took it off me, and sent me to the scanner.
-When I nearly passed out from the pain, they were like, "Ooh, we didn't know that you need it to walk.."
+When I nearly passed out, they were like, "Ooh, we didn't know that you need it to walk.."

 A somehow analogous proactive approach I experienced in..